CONSERVING AND PROTECTING WATER FOR A CLIMATE RESILIENT FUTURE

 By actively engaging youth and volunteers of all ages in watershed restoration, including riparian restoration and invasive species removal, we intend to not only help increase resilience to our local watersheds, but also to offer participants the opportunity to reconnect with themselves, the land and the water.
 Deep connection is vital to a healthy mind and body.
 And knowing where or how to connect is not always simple.
 Here is a chance to once again reunite with the landscape, reconnect to community and create positive change today.

-Protecting our freshwater ecosystems and our drinking water in the face of ongoing climate disruption is increasingly challenging – something that requires coming together as a community.
-Engaging local people, especially youth, in making connections, building skills and strengthening partnerships will amplify the creation of local solutions and help us protect our rivers and our community into the future.
+Protecting our freshwater ecosystems, critical salmon habitat and our drinking water in the face of ongoing climate disruption is increasingly challenging – something that requires coming together as a community.
+Engaging local people, especially youth, in making connections, building skills and strengthening partnerships will amplify the creation of local solutions and help us protect our rivers, or salmon and our community into the future.

-There are whole range of ways to get involved, including youth leadership programs, workshops like “Whole Watershed Thinking”, and restoration education and action days for youth, families, school groups, clubs, business teams and non-profit volunteers.
-We’ll have more specifics about our 2020 workshops and events up soon – or just reach out and give us a call or send an email to firstname.lastname@example.org
+There are whole range of ways to get involved, including youth leadership programs, workshops like “Whole Watershed Thinking”, soon to be rescheduled for late spring / early summer, and restoration education and action days for youth, families, school groups, clubs, business teams and non-profit volunteers.
+Due to Corona virus health advisories, our 2-day Spring Break Restoration Camp on the Cowichan River scheduled for March will also be rescheduled for late spring / early summer.
+We’ll have more specifics about other 2020 workshops and events posted here soon – or just reach out and give us a call or send an email to our project assistant firstname.lastname@example.org

-We invite you to rise up, learn new skills and make a difference!.
-The skills you learn at our workshops or participating in restoration work are transferable in many ways – from growing plants to growing food to conserving water, nature is all around us and within us.
+We invite you to rise up, learn new skills and have fun while making a difference!.
+The skills you learn at our workshops or participating in restoration work are transferable in many ways – from growing plants to growing food to conserving water.
+Nature is all around us and within us – we just need to pause and pay attention.

 1) To Conserve, Restore and Protect Watershed Resilience in the Cowichan & Koksilah Watersheds;